CM Score – how we score airdrops

 - Airdrop conditions – the project can change participation criteria at any moment

-- Market conditions – in a bear market even strong projects produce weak drops
+- Market sentiment – in a bear cycle, even strong projects deliver weak airdrops

-So CM Score is not a verdict but a first-pass filter.
-A project with a high score is worth a closer look.
-A project with a low score can probably be skipped.
+So CM Score is not a verdict – it's a first filter.
+A high-scoring project is worth a closer look.
+A low-scoring one can usually be skipped.

 Data sources